zhinst/laboneq-applications/docs/sources/how-to-guides/index.md

 # How-to Guides

-This section of the documentation provides practical guides and examples on how to use the LabOneQ Applications library to create and run experiments.
+This section of the documentation provides practical guides and examples on how to use the experiments provided by the LabOneQ Applications library in the lab.

 > **_NOTE:_** Most of the examples are generated from Jupyter Notebook files and the source can be downloaded on each page by pressing the download button at the top right corner